Minas is a city located in the department of Lavalleja, in the southeast of Uruguay.

 The history of Minas is marked by the exploitation of its mineral resources, agricultural production and its important role in the fight for independence and democracy in Uruguay.
 Today, the city is an important tourist and economic city in the southeast of Uruguay.

-See more about how to get to Minas
+See more about the history of Minas